-Freedom Mortgage has a long-standing relationship with LoanCare Servicing Center, Inc., or LoanCare, currently the sub-servicer for all of the mortgage loans in Freedom Mortgage's servicing portfolio.
+Freedom Mortgage has a long-standing relationship with LoanCare, currently the sub-servicer for all of the mortgage loans in Freedom Mortgage's servicing portfolio.
 LoanCare began sub-servicing the loans in Freedom Mortgage's servicing portfolio in 1991.
 LoanCare is a division of FNF Servicing, Inc., a subsidiary of Fidelity National Financial, Inc. (NYSE: FNF).
-LoanCare is licensed to service mortgage loans in all 50 states.
+LoanCare is licensed to service mortgage loans in all 50 states and the District of Columbia.
 The sub-servicing fees and any expense reimbursement paid to LoanCare are borne solely by Freedom Mortgage and will have no impact on us.
 Freedom Mortgage has the right to terminate its sub-servicing relationship with LoanCare and to engage other sub-servicers or service the mortgage loans in its servicing portfolio directly.

-The following table provides certain information, as of December 31, 2012 and 2011, regarding the Ginnie Mae-eligible (FHA/VA) mortgage loans originated by Freedom Mortgage after January 1, 2011, which underlie a portion of the MSRs in Freedom Mortgage's servicing portfolio and which we believe are representative of the mortgage loans underlying the Excess MSRs we intend to acquire from Freedom Mortgage pursuant to our strategic alliance agreement:
+The following table provides certain information regarding Ginnie Mae-eligible (FHA/VA) mortgage loans originated by Freedom Mortgage after January 1, 2011, which underlie a portion of the MSRs in Freedom Mortgage's servicing portfolio and which we believe are representative of the mortgage loans underlying the Excess MSRs we intend to acquire pursuant to our agreements with Freedom Mortgage: